 Let’s have a look at a few materials of the couches and discuss its cleaning options.

-The fabric of microfiber requires special care.
+Water or wine spots from microfiber or any other fabric sofa requires special care.
 If the water + detergent method doesn’t work, you can use the following method to clean microfiber couches.

 Step 1: Put rubbing alcohol in a spray bottle and spray it over the couch.